lundkvistbenjamin/lundkvistbenjamin/README.md

 ### 🚀 Professional Summary
 I am an **IT Engineer** specializing in **Data Engineering and Machine Learning**.

 Over an 11-year tenure in industrial operations, I evolved into a specialized role focused on **ABB and Fanuc robotics programming**.
-This extensive experience gave me a practical foundation in systems logic and industrial-scale troubleshooting, which I now apply to building robust data architectures and machine learning pipelines.
+This decade-long experience provided me with a deep, practical foundation in systems logic and industrial-scale troubleshooting, which I now apply to building robust data architectures and machine learning pipelines.

-- 🎓 **B.Eng in IT** from Arcada University of Applied Sciences (GPA: 4.7/5.0).
+- 🎓 **B.Eng in IT** from Arcada University of Applied Sciences (**GPA: 4.7/5.0**).
-- 🧠 **Thesis:** Developed *EduAutoFE*, a pedagogical CLI tool for automated feature engineering.
+- 🧠 **Thesis:** Developed *EduAutoFE*, a pedagogical CLI tool that automates feature engineering and uses heuristic validation to flag data noise.
-- 🛠️ **Current Focus:** Scalable ETL pipelines and Machine Learning.
+- 🛠️ **Current Focus:** Scalable ETL pipelines, Data Analytics, and Machine Learning.

 ---